Frequently Asked Questions

 What type of training do you offer?

-All training is in-person, one-to-one, and happens both in your home, and out and about near your home.
-It’s a structured, tailored process that involves an assessment, followed by a series of training sessions – see the Pricing & Structure page for details.
+All training is one-to-one.
+It’s a structured, tailored process that involves an assessment, followed by a series of training sessions – see the Structure page for details.
+My methodology is a unique blend of (mostly) Concept Training and (some) behaviourism, taking the best of each and applying them within a science-based, welfare-first, positive-reinforcement framework.

 Do you hold group classes?

-No. While they can be very useful for puppies, if done well, I see no compelling evidence that traditional group classes with all their distractions actually teach skills which translate over the long-term to the real world, when it comes to solving behavioural issues.
-It also doesn’t particularly suit my training style, which is aimed at creating ‘owner-trainers’ – so I prefer to concentrate on building a solid reputation for one-to-one training that builds life skills and works to solve complex issues – and keeps working long after the training course.
+No. While they can occasionally be very useful for puppy socialisation, if done well, there is no compelling evidence that traditional group classes with all their distractions actually teach dogs or their owners any skills which translate over the long-term to the real world.
+It also doesn’t particularly suit my training style, which is aimed at creating ‘owner-trainers’ – so I prefer to concentrate on effective one-to-one training that builds actual life skills, and works to solve complex issues – and that keeps working, long after the training course ends.

 What is Concept Training?